lambdamikel/LambdaSpeak-FS/README.md

 (`16`, resp.) are found.
-The number of `NOPs` in `.delay` is not important, but it cannot be too small - as explained, the `.delay` routine needs to consume enough time, so that it is guranteed that the firmware has already reached the rendevous / synchronization point when the CPC sends the clock signal.
+The number of `NOPs` in `.delay` is not important, but it cannot be too small - as explained, the `.delay` routine needs to consume enough time, so that it is guranteed that the firmware has already reached the rendezvous / synchronization point when the CPC sends the clock signal.

 For completeness, serial data realtime processing using the "Medium